apache/doris-website/versioned_docs/version-2.0/query/query-variables/variables.md

 * `insert_timeout`

-    Used to set the insert timeout.
+  <version since="dev"></version>Used to set the insert timeout.
 This variable applies to INSERT statements particularly in the current connection, and is recommended to manage long-duration INSERT action.
 The default is 4 hours, in seconds.
-It will lose effect when query_timeout is greater than itself to make it compatible with the habits of older version users to use query_timeout to control the timeout of INSERT statements.
+It will lose effect when query_timeout is
+    greater than itself to make it compatible with the habits of older version users to use query_timeout to control the timeout of INSERT statements.

 * `resource_group`